jackwaudby/dbordb/README.md

 + **ST**: *sterile*, two transactions commute if any interleaving of their single-site sub-plans produces the same final database site as any other interleaving.
 A transaction class (group of transactions) is sterile if it commutes with all transaction classes (including itself).
 + **F**: *functors*, transactions capable of executing fully from any server in the database.
 + **PS**: *preferred sites*, transactions operating on only locally preferred site data can commit without remote commuication.
++ **IT**: *independent transactions*, execute atomically across nodes but do not require agreement as they independently come to the same decision on the transaction's outcome.

 TODO: